Skip to content

 • You can test your trading strategies without risking any real money.

-• You can practice your trade execution and learn how to manage your emotions during trades.
+• You can practice your trade execution and learn how to manage your emotions while trading.

 • You can try out different broker platforms and compare their features.